iLert/docs/rest-api/client-libraries/javascript-node.js-client.md

 # Javascript / Node.js Client

-You can find the official iLert JS client on our Github organization: [https://github.com/iLert/ilert-js](https://github.com/iLert/ilert-js)
+You can find the official ilert JS client on our Github organization: [https://github.com/iLert/ilert-js](https://github.com/iLert/ilert-js)

 Install as usual with NPM `npm install ilert`